Westario Power – Capital Plan for 2018

 Westario Power – Capital Projects for 2017

-Tree Trimming: Ontario Line Clearing will continue to complete tree trimming in the communities of Harriston and Palmerston
+Tree Trimming: Ontario Line Clearing will continue to complete tree trimming in the community of Harriston

-Poletrans Conversion: WPI will be completing Poletrans conversions in the community of Port Elgin – the following areas will be affected:
+Pole Line and Conductor Replacement: WPI will be completing #6 copper wire replacement in the community of Hanover – the following areas will be affected:

 Should you have any questions or concerns, please contact our Operations Team for assistance